Alex-Toucan/atproducts.xyz/standards.md

 # MAINTENANCE STANDARDS
 ### UNDER CONSTRUCTION
 ## Prior to Maintenance
-* If possible, let people know about this by putting a `alert-dark` and `alert-dismissible` with the template below.
+* If possible, let people know about this by putting a `alert-dark` and `alert-dismissible` with the template below which is included on `/src/components/navbar.astro`.
 Include starting time, and ending time.
   * Sometimes, maintenance mode gets enabled due to issues.
 Enable the alert for versions, or planned maintenance.
 Unplanned maintenance is fine to not enable the alert.
 ```
 <div class="alert alert-dark alert-dismissible fade show" role="alert">